HofmaDresu/Blog/_posts/2018-09-11-android-camera2-trials-and-tribulations.markdown

 Next we'll take care of our auto-focus process by implementing ProcessImageCapture.
 This is called many times during the capture process, and we need to take different actions based on our state.

 The first state we'll handle is WaitingLock.
 This is the first state we set in LockFocus, and we use it as a first opportunity to check auto-focus.
-If the auto-focus state is null then everythings ready to go and we can call CaptureStillPicture.
+If the auto-focus state is null then everything's ready to go and we can call CaptureStillPicture.
 Otherwise we want to see if the state is FocusLocked or FocusNotLocked.
 In those cases we're ready to look at auto-exposure (for flash) as well.
 If the camera doesn't support auto exposure or if the state is already converged (ready) we can call CaptureStillPicture().
 Otherwise we want to call RunPrecaptureSequence() to tell the device to adjust focus and exposure.

 {% highlight csharp %}
 private void ProcessImageCapture(CaptureResult result)